 Standing regally in front of the Old Town Hall is the famous Prague Astronomical Clock.
-Installed in 1410, it is the oldest operating clock of its kind on the planet, marking not only the time but also the months and the astronomical position of the sun and moon.
-You can’t really miss it, as about 15 minutes before it strikes the hour anytime between 9am-9pm, hundreds of tourists swarm the area to catch a glimpse of the clocks fascinating mechanical performance.
+Installed in 1410, it is the oldest operating clock of its kind on the planet, marking not only the time but also the months and astronomical position of the sun and moon.
+Thanks to the movements of the tourist swarm, you can’t really miss it, with dozens of people gathering in front of the building in anticipation of the clock striking the hour and launching into its magnificent mechanical performance.

-Also attracting crowds, are the many street performers found in the square (some talented, some disturbing – weird man in a pram, I’m looking at you) and a number of food vendors, selling traditional Czech food and drink.
-The Trdelnik was a personal favourite, which I had served with melted chocolate.
+Also attracting crowds, are the plethora street performers found in the square (some talented, some slightly disturbing – weird man in a pram, I’m looking at you) and a number of food vendors, selling traditional Czech food and drink.
+The Trdelnik was a personal favourite of mine, which I had served with melted chocolate.
 Delish!

 Delving into Prague’s History at Prague Castle